-Andrew Lacey is an artist, archaeometallurgist and independent scholar who single-handedly creates captivating, timeless bronze sculptures and innovative artworks from his studio-foundry in rural Devon.
+Andrew Lacey is an artist, archaeometallurgist and independent scholar who single-handedly creates captivating, timeless bronze sculptures and analytical artworks from his private studio-foundry in rural Devon.
 His visionary approach and technical veracity ensure his status as one of the most exciting sculptors working in the UK today.

 Andrew’s unique approach to making involves a rigorous and constantly evolving investigation of the intrinsic nature of bronze, which has been influenced by ongoing academic, scientific, historic and archaeological study.
-This fascination with materials, combined with the capacity to cast everything personally – and therefore to intercept the creative process at any stage – affords him an artistic manner which is spontaneous, experimental and highly focused.
+His fascination with materials, combined with the capacity to cast everything by hand – and therefore to intercept the creative process at any stage – affords him an artistic manner which is spontaneous, experimental and highly focused.

-Classical mythology, ancient philosophy and folklore also inform the work, and Andrew's sculptures are tributes to these resonant moments; equine profiles, mythical creatures, human torsos and out-stretched wings are important, recurring motifs throughout.
-However, within each familiar form, large areas are often left incomplete: a daring and distinctly contemporary technique, which allows space for the eye, and the imagination, to interpret the rest.
+Classical mythology, ancient philosophy, verse and folklore also inform the work, and Andrew's sculptures act as tributes to these resonant moments: Equine profiles, mythical creatures, human torsos and out-stretched wings are important, recurring motifs in the studio.
+However, within each familiar form large areas are often left ‘incomplete’; a daring and distinctly contemporary tactic which allows space for the eye – and, of course, the imagination – to develop the rest.

 "My artistic career to date has followed two strong but parallel paths: that of an artist specialising in the creation of my own bronze sculpture; the other as an independent scholar studying the analysis, facture and reconstruction of ancient and historical bronzes...